 Drone detectors and counter-drone methods

-Drones are increasingly being used to bring Contraband over prison walls.
+Drones are increasingly being used to bring contraband over prison walls.
 For this reason, the Judicial Institutions Agency is installing drone detection systems at all penitentiary institutions in the Netherlands.

 Earlier, FNV Nederland (Dutch union) had already urged measures, including protecting personnel against smuggled weapons.